Reyna signs new Borussia Dortmund deal that will keep USMNT starlet in Germany until 2025 | Goal.com

 Dortmund moved to buy into the potential of Reyna junior in 2019, as he completed a move from New York City’s academy system.

-It did not take him long to earn first-team recognition, with a competitive debut made in January 2020.
+It did not take him long to earn first-team recognition, with his competitive debut made in January 2020.

 The promising midfielder now has 28 appearances and three goals to his name, while an entry in the Bundesliga record books was added in October when becoming the first 17-year-old to register three assists in a single game during a 4-0 win over Freiburg.